jeremiaheb/EntryApplication/README.md

 ```
 bin/cap production deploy

+# Or to deploy to Google Cloud:
+bin/cap production_cloud deploy
 ```

 You will be prompted for a branch name, which defaults to the current branch.
 If that is what you want to deploy, simply hit &lt;enter&gt;.